GoodGameGroupPay/sdk-nodejs/README.md

 'use strict';

-import { init } from './gggpayCfg.js';
+import { init } from './gatewayCfg.js';

-import { recharge, rechargeAsync, withdraw, withdrawAsync, detail, detailAsync } from './gggpaySdk.js';
+import { recharge, rechargeAsync, withdraw, withdrawAsync, detail, detailAsync } from './gatewaySdk.js';

 /**
- * Here is an example of a gggpay sdk
+ * Here is an example of a gateway sdk
  */